bigjosh/TSL/README.md

 ### Factory power up
 The factory burns the firmware into flash and also stores the current GMT time into `STARTTIME` in the EEPROM block.

 On initial power up, firmware sees a new `STARTTIME` block in EEPROM and uses it to set the RTC.
-It then sets the `STARTFLAG` so that the time is not programmed again on subsequent power ups.
+It then sets the `STARTFLAG` so that the time is not programmed again on subsequent power ups and executes a software reset to being normal operation with the new start time.

-If the trigger pin is out at this point we go into clock mode and show the current GMT time until the pin is inserted.
+If the trigger pin is out at start up we go into clock mode and show the current GMT time until the pin is inserted.
 THIS CLOCKMODE IS MEANT FOR TESTING ONLY.
 It is very high power (like 50x normal count!), so be sure to insert the pin as soon as you have verified the correct time.
 DO NOT USE A TSL IN CLOCKMODE AS A CLOCK.
 If you really want a TSL clock, we can make you power efficient firmware for that.

 Once the pin is in, we go into Ready To Launch mode.